Internet addiction: symptoms, causes and effects

 Internet and gaming addiction affects the youth by causing social isolation that keeps a person from living a normal life.
 The long hours spent gaming may mean missing out on family events, outings with friends, or skipping school.

 As a result, someone with digital addiction may suffer from a lack of social skills, poor mental health, and emotional difficulties.
-The social consequences of internet and gaming addiction can also lead to anxiety and depression as the condition hinders one’s ability to form and maintain healthy relationships.
+The social consequences of internet and gaming addiction can also lead to anxiety and depression as the condition hinders one’s ability to form and maintain healthy relationships as reported by Daniel King,1, Madeleine Herd, and Paul Delfabbro from the School of Psychology of The University of Adelaide in their study published in the Journal of Behavioral Addictions.

-This lack of skill to establish relationships will, unfortunately, feed the addiction, making the gaming addict return to the online world where relationships are formed without having to work for it.
+This lack of skill to establish relationships will, unfortunately, feed the addiction, making the gaming addict return to the online world where relationships are formed without having to work for them.